utility bill payment options

 Examples of hazardous waste include:

 The Municipality of Carlisle’s water system is quite unique.
 The majority of Carlisle homes have private wells, which serve as the primary source of potable residential water.
-The majority of area businesses, as well as public meeting places, are part of the village water system.
+The majority of area businesses, as well as public meeting places, are part of the city water system.
 To determine whether you are able to establish access to the water system, contact the Utility Clerk.

-The Municipality of Carlisle does not operate the water public water production facility.
+The Municipality of Carlisle does not operate the public water production facility.
 This facility is owned and operated by the City of Franklin.
-However, the Carlisle Service Department does maintain and service all of the public water lines and fire hydrants that are located within village limits.
+However, the Carlisle Service Department does maintain and service all of the public water lines and fire hydrants that are located within city limits.

 The Carlisle Service Department performs the maintenance of the system to ensure that: